Márcio Vieira

-Márcio Vieira de Vasconcelos (born 10 October 1984), known as Vieira, is an Andorran footballer who plays for Spanish club Atlético Monzón as a midfielder.
+Márcio Vieira de Vasconcelos (born 10 October 1984), known as Vieira, is an Andorran footballer who plays as a midfielder.

 Club career

 Born in Andorra la Vella to Portuguese parents who hailed from Marco de Canaveses, Porto District, Vieira's biggest achievement as a professional was appearing for F.C.
 Marco in two Portuguese second division seasons even though he only played a total of 15 matches, all in 2005–06.
-He has spent the remainder of his career in Spanish amateur football, his first club being SE Eivissa-Ibiza.
+He spent the remainder of his career in Spanish amateur football, his first club being SE Eivissa-Ibiza.

+Vieira signed for Atlético Monzón in summer 2008, remaining in Aragon for 15 years.
+The 38-year-old returned to Portugal on 27 July 2023, joining amateurs A.D.
+Marco 09 who had risen from the ashes of his first club.

 International career

 Vieira won his first cap for the Andorra national team on 12 October 2005, starting and being replaced early into the second half of a 0–3 home loss against Armenia for the 2006 FIFA World Cup qualifiers.
 He played his 100th international on 17 November 2020, in the 5–0 defeat to Latvia for the 2020–21 UEFA Nations League.